About the Journal

 The journal is committed to:

-• Regional, institutional, and gender diversity on the Editorial Board
+• Regional, institutional, and gender diversity on the Editorial Board;

-• Evaluation based exclusively on scientific merit
+• Evaluation based exclusively on scientific merit;

-• Encouragement of the use of inclusive language
+• Encouraging the use of inclusive language;

 The journal does not tolerate discrimination of any kind.